 Connectivity

-A bike route with rest stops will bridge the boundaries between the Frisian landscape as a method of reconnecting people to culture, the natural environment, and the Waddensea.
+A bike route with rest stops will bridge the

 Monoculture to Polyculture

+Enhanced Biodiversity

+and ecological corridors.

+boundaries between the Frisian landscape as a method of reconnecting people to culture, the natural environment, and the Waddensea.
+A transition from monocultures to polycultures.